Visit North Lincolnshire Museum

 How to find us

-By car: Our interactive map can be zoomed to show the principal routes into Scunthorpe.
-There is a free car park for visitors behind the museum, which is open between 10am and 4pm.
+You can use the zoom function on our interactive map to show the principal routes into Scunthorpe.
+There is a free car park for visitors behind the Museum.
+The car park is open from 10am to 4pm.

-By train: The railway station is just a two minute walk from the museum.
-Turn left out of the station, walk up to the road junction and the museum is in the gardens on the opposite corner.
+The railway station is just a two minute walk from the Museum.
+Turn left out of the station, walk up to the road junction and the Museum is in the gardens on the opposite corner.

-By bus: The bus station is in the town centre.
-Walk back through the shopping centre to the main street, turning left when you reach it.
-Walk up until you reach the traffic lights.
-Turn left again and the museum is just a five minute walk away on the right.
+The bus station is in the town centre.
+Walk through The Foundry to the High Street.
+Turn onto the High Street.
+Continue up the High Street until you reach the traffic lights.
+Turn left onto Oswald Road.
+The museum is approximately a five minute walk away on the right, just before St. Lawrence’s Church.